MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Get-Message.md

 ```

 ### -Queue
 The Queue parameter specifies the identity of the queue that contains the messages that you want to display.
-Valid input for this parameter uses the syntax \<Server\>\\\<Queue\> or \<Queue\>, for example, Mailbox01\\contoso.com or Unreachable.
+Valid input for this parameter uses the syntax Server\Queue or Queue (for example, Mailbox01\contoso.com or Unreachable).
 For details about queue identity, see the "Queue identity" section in Find queues and messages in queues in the Exchange Management Shell.

 If you use the Queue parameter, you can't use the Identity, Filter or Server parameters.